skydivin4ng3l/cepModelingMonitor/README.md

 # CEPModeMon - Complex event Processing Monitoring & Modelling
-CEPModeMon is a Proof of Concept for a combined webapplication for modelling and monitoring Complex Event Processing Pipelines
+CEPModeMon is a Prototype for a combined webapplication for modelling and monitoring Complex Event Processing Pipelines

 <img src="examples/BasicGUI_2.png?raw=true" alt="Picture of the GUI" width="400" height="whatever">
+## Requirements
+### Nodejs

+## How to run

 ## Example Architecture
 CEPModeMons monitoring capabilities are dependant on a Monitoring-Data producer for Kafka